Careers

 Your Opportunity:

-Are you interested in leading transformative change in the continuing care sector?
-Assisted Living Alberta (ALA) is seeking a results-driven and visionary executive to serve as its Chief Administrative and Financial Officer (CAFO).
-This executive role is critical to organizational alignment and operational excellence across all administrative functions within ALA.
-As a key member of the Executive Leadership Team, the CAFO is instrumental in the planning and strategizing of service delivery.
-They will oversee and integrate core administrative services while driving strategic initiatives that enable the delivery of high-quality care and services to Albertans.
-Reporting to the Chief Executive Officer, this role presents an opportunity to build and lead a high-performing administrative infrastructure that supports ALA’s long-term strategic vision.
-If you are a proven leader with a passion for operational excellence, collaboration, and service innovation, we invite you to consider this transformative opportunity.
+Step into your legacy!
+Lead ALA through its defining transformation.
+Assisted Living Alberta (ALA) is seeking a dynamic and forward-thinking leader to serve as its Senior Program Director (SPD), Strategy, Innovation & Transformation.
+Reporting to ALA’s Chief Provincial Planning & Excellence Officer, this senior-level position provides a rare opportunity to drive strategic innovation and lead a comprehensive transformation journey for ALA.
+You will spearhead the creation and execution of transformative initiatives, foster a culture of innovation, and ensure the successful operationalization of ALA’s mandate to deliver integrated, patient-centered care solutions across the province.
 ALA is a newly established provincial organization under the oversight of Assisted Living and Social Services (ALSS) committed to transforming Alberta’s continuing care system.
 This system includes both Continuing Care and Home & Community Care and is focused on providing wraparound supports to ensure all Albertans can access the care they need, when and where they need it – regardless of age, diagnosis, or duration of need.
 ALA’s mission is to enable Albertans to live and age with dignity in environments that best support their health, independence, and well-being.
 By addressing systemic challenges such as long wait times, limited access for individuals with complex needs, and healthcare system pressures, ALA seeks to deliver timely, integrated, and innovative care solutions.
+If you are a visionary leader with a track record of driving transformative change, championing innovation, and maintaining deep collaborative relationships with community and government partners, we invite you to join us to lead bold, system-wide transformation to shape the future of Alberta’s continuing care system.
+This location of this position is negotiable within the province of Alberta.

 Description: